gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Property | Type | Description
 -------- | ---- | -----------
 pathSuffixes | Array | An array containing the path suffixes that are relative to `localDir`.
-Only files with a path ending with any of these suffixes will be processed. vars | Array | A whitelist with the environment variables that will be replaced in the files matching the suffix. services | Object | An object describing bound services that will provide replacement values.
+Only files with a path ending with any of these suffixes will be processed. vars | Array | A list with the environment variables that will be replaced in the files matching the suffix. services | Object | An object describing bound services that will provide replacement values.
 Each property of this object is used to lookup a separate service.
 The property names are arbitrary.
 Service lookup format is described in _Service Query_ section in _@sap/xsenv_ documentation.

 The supported tags for replacing environment variables are: `{{ENV_VAR}}` and `{{{ENV_VAR}}}`.